orielkeza/student-grading-system/README.md

 ---

-## Known Bugs and Incomplete Functionality

-The core data structure works well enough that most individual operations pass their tests, but there are a few issues that affect the correctness and stability of the program.

-- No duplicate checking on add
-- Hash key collisions in junction tables
----

 ## What I Learned / What I'd Do Differently

 The biggest thing that took time was understanding how to model many-to-many relationships without a real database, and that keeping the junction data consistent when you update or delete from the primary tables requires explicit cascade logic.
 SQL handles that for you; in C++ you have to think through it yourself.